cgrandin/git-workshop/README.md

       git ld                            <Show one-line commits with reletive times in a colored format>
       git wdiff                         <Highlight individual words when diffing, same as 'idiff --word-diff=plain'>

-There are many online resources for GIT and most of them can be found at: http://git-scm.com/documentation
+There are many online resources for git and most of them can be found at: http://git-scm.com/documentation

-A very useful video tutorial, a must watch if you will be using GIT: http://www.youtube.com/watch?v=ZDR433b0HJY
+A very useful video tutorial, a must watch if you will be using git: http://www.youtube.com/watch?v=ZDR433b0HJY

 ---